Find Nursing Schools

 $3,704 Yearly Tuition & Fees (In-State

-The total student population at Connors State College is 2,069, which includes 1,108 full-time undergraduates.
+There are 2,069 students at CSC in total, 1,108 are full-time undergraduates.
 The school has a student-to-faculty ratio of 23 to 1.

-Approximately 33% of the students who attend this school take out loans.
-The typical student loan amount is $5,818 a year.
-The school reports a student loan default rate of 0.8% which is much lower than the average rate of 10.8%!
+Approximately 44% of the students who attend this school take out loans.
+The average amount of student loans is $5,949 a year.
+The student loan default rate of 7.3% means most graduates are not struggling to pay off their loans.

 #21